Open-Minds-Lab/MRdataset/joss/paper.md

 # Acknowledgments

-We acknowledge contributions from Tanupat Boonchalermvichien for parsing the DICOM format.
+We acknowledge contributions from Tanupat Boonchalermvichien for their help with parsing some parts of the DICOM format in the initial stages.